-Zara outlook remains positive for 2021, however, Zara will continue to capitalize on what has been achieved and to build on it moving forward to ensure profitable growth and returns.
+Zara maintained its support to the local communities within its areas of operation.
+This support is translated through offering career opportunities for the locals and develop their leadership skills at all management levels.
+Zara also supported many of the local municipalities and charities.
+Zara outlook remains positive for 2022, however, Zara will continue to preserve what has been achieved and to build on it as moving forward to ensure profitable growth and returns.
 Zara will work towards continuing to set the benchmark in the way welcoming and serving the guests.
 To achieve this, Zara will continue to reengineer and improve the business models to ensure excellence through better management of operations of Zara.

-On behalf of the board of directors, I would like to thank all of Zara shareholders and partners for their trust and continuing support.
+On behalf of the board of directors, I would like to thank all Zara shareholders and partners for their trust and continuing support.
 Our gratitude also goes to all the wonderful women and men who have continuously proved us right about how amazing and well qualified they are.
-I also would like to thank the Central Bank of Jordan and the Social Security Corporation for their support during 2020 due to Corona pandemic.
+I also would like to thank the Central Bank of Jordan and the Social Security Corporation for their support during 2021 due to Corona pandemic.